netboxlabs/console-docs/docs/Administration Console/managing-database-snapshots.md

 # Managing Database Snapshots

-Currently you can do the following with Database snapshots in the admin dashboard:
+Currently you can do the following with Database snapshots in the admin console:

 - View a list of available snapshots
 - Take a new snapshot